AdaCore/spark2014/docs/lrm/source/introduction.rst

 (intended to be) in and what parts are (intended to be) out, of |SPARK|.

 The default is to assume all of the program text is in |SPARK|, although this could be overridden.
-A new aspect  -- SPARK_Mode -- is provided, which may be applied to a unit declaration or a unit body, to indicate when a unit declaration or just its body is not in SPARK and should not be analyzed.
+A new aspect  *SPARK_Mode* is provided, which may be applied to a unit declaration or a unit body, to indicate when a unit declaration or just its body is not in SPARK and should not be analyzed.
 If just the body is not in |SPARK| a
 |SPARK| compatible contract may be supplied on the declaration which facilitates